 Sometimes it can seem difficult to have conversations about Giving What We Can - where do you begin and how can you make sure you don’t come across as self-promoting?
 To help with this, some of our members have shared their experiences of discussing Giving What We Can and effective altruism.

 Another place that it comes up is when eating with others.
-Since becoming more familiar with effective altruism I have cut out animal products from my diet.
-When people ask why it gives me an opportunity to say the ways I am trying to reduce suffering on Earth in several ways.”
+Since becoming more familiar with effective altruism, I have cut out animal products from my diet.
+When people ask why, it gives me an opportunity to talk about how I am trying to reduce suffering on Earth in several ways.”

 “I am a bit concerned that I can come across all holier-than-thou when talking about giving.
 One thing I sometimes mention is the research on normalising giving, and try to talk about it in a light hearted way.
 After I mention that I give to effective charities, I might then say “I’m not saying this to boast (well, perhaps a little bit), but the research shows that if more people talked about their giving, then it would seem more normal, and then more people would do it, so I try to do my little bit to help that”.
 I tend not to talk about the percentage of income, but more about how a small amount of money can make a huge impact on others.
 I also try to talk about the satisfaction I get from it, so it doesn’t seem I am so totally selfless.

-A common concern people raise when I talk about effective charities, is whether we have more responsibilities for people suffering in our own city or country.
+A common concern people raise when I talk about effective charities is whether we have more responsibility for people suffering in our own city or country.
 So if I am mentioning effective charities, and Giving What We Can’s recommendations, I find it helps to preempt this by saying that GWWC believes that all people have equal value.
-The evidence shows that if you want to help the most people with your donation, focussing on global health and poverty is the way to go.”
+The evidence shows that your dollar goes a lot further overseas, so you can help a lot more people by focusing on global health and poverty!”